Wobbley/dreadnought_hangar/README.md

 * Run 'mix ecto.migrate' (Runs the various SQL scripts to create tables, indices and so on)
 * Run 'mix phoenix.server' to start the server
 * The site should now be located at [`localhost:4000`](http://localhost:4000)
+* (Optional) Use 'mix run priv/repo/ships.exs' to insert data.
+* (Optional) Use 'mix run priv/repo/abilities.exs' to insert data.
+* (Optional) Use 'mix run priv/repo/perks.exs' to insert data.
-* (Optional) Use 'mix run priv/repo/seeds.exs' to insert data.
-It currently only contains ships, and 2 made up abilities/weapons.
+* (Optional) Use 'mix run priv/repo/weapons.exs' to insert data.